 In ancient temperate rainforests we’ll learn from our naturalist of the intricate relationship between forest and sea.
 We’ll also walk beaches of all kinds to experience Alaska’s wilderness from ground level.

 Alaska’s Frontier Towns and Hot Springs

-On your Alaska sail cruise, you’ll visit Alaskan towns and villages.
+On your Alaska sail cruise, you’ll visit well known coastal towns and villages.
 They are populated by a few individuals who live in determined isolation, their spirit a legacy of the pioneers who first explored this last frontier.

 You’ll visit the islands of Baronof, Kruzof, and Chichagof, whose names echo the Russian period of Alaska’s history.
-Depending on the itinerary, you'll explore historic Sitka (the former Russian capital) as well as Ketchikan (steeped in Gold Rush history) and, on some trips, Petersberg (with its strong Norwegian heritage).
-The trip includes a customized visit to Sitka, with historical tour, visits with raptors, meals and a stay in this fantastic Alaskan town, where Tlingit, Russian and American history converge.
+Depending on the itinerary, you'll explore historic Sitka (the former Russian capital), Ketchikan (steeped in Gold Rush history) and Petersberg (with its strong Norwegian heritage).
+Some trips include a customized visit to Sitka, with historical tour, visits with raptors, meals and a stay in this fantastic Alaskan town, where Tlingit, Russian and American history converge.

 On most trips we also visit a natural hot spring that bubbles up beside a roaring river.
-Here the tiny community of Baranof boasts a store and bath houses to complement the natural rock pools.
+Here the tiny hamlet of Baranof boasts a store and bath houses to complement the natural rock pools.

 Dates & Prices